-26. Wait To Start Indicator
+27. Wait To Start Indicator

-The Wait To Start Indicator will illuminate when the ignition key is first turned to the ON position.
+The Wait To Start Indicator will illuminate when the ignition is turned to the run position and the ambient temperature is below 66 degrees F. Follow engine starting procedure for proper engine starting and operating.
 Wait until the Wait To Start Indicator turns OFF then start the vehicle.

-27. Odometer/Trip Odometer Button
+28. Odometer/Trip Odometer Button